joestanis/USGS-SAC-25-12553801-DE-RM/README.md

 * `LICENSE.md` - Software release license and copyright.
 * `DISCLAIMER.md` - USGS approved software release disclaimer.
 * `CHANGELOG.md` - History of any project release revisions.
+* `CODE_OF_CONDUCT.md` - Declaration to abide by the USGS Code of Scientific Conduct.
-* `code.json` - USGS coding metadata describing the project .
+* `code.json` - USGS coding metadata describing the project.

 ## Distribution
 This project is released for public use, distribution is unlimited.